-Doxy.me was designed and built to support the workflow of healthcare providers and that includes following necessary rules and regulations associated with providing world-class healthcare.
+We designed and built doxy.me to support the workflow of healthcare providers, and that includes following all necessary rules and regulations associated with HIPAA.

 Be sure to check with your legal counsel if you have specific questions regarding your compliance responsibilities with HIPAA.

 Basic HIPAA Q&A

 Does doxy.me have a HIPAA compliance program?
 Yes, with on-going monthly reviews.

 Is doxy.me a typical video service?
 No, it is built around HIPAA-compliant security and privacy.
 What does HIPAA compliance mean?
 Our features are designed and developed with security and privacy in mind to ensure that your telehealth call meets U.S. federal regulations.